-Content marketing with video is pretty simple: the main things to remember are to focus on content, know your audience, and be transparent.
+Content marketing with video is pretty simple.
+The main things to remember are to focus on content, know your audience, and be transparent.

 We’ve picked a few of our favorite video campaigns to illustrate how this can work.
+Keep reading for inspiring examples of effective video marketing campaigns, and takeaways you can put to work, today!

 1. With Video, it’s Content First, Brand Second